 Experimental design of comparison studies using both assays

-The data was explored to determine how the two assays might be used in the future to identify potent mAbs among a number of candidate mAbs.
+We analyzed these data to explore how the two assays might be used in the future to identify potent mAbs among a number of candidate mAbs.
 For the liver burden model, the dose response curve indicates that best discrimination at a single dose is determined at the midpoint of the dynamic range, near the ID50.
 At the ID50, the resulting measurements are furthest from the asymptotes where the signal to noise ratio may be reduced.
-Using the results from this study, candidates could be compared against the AB311 reference control at a single dose near the AB311 ID50 estimated here in the range of 103-160 µg (Fig. 1).
+Using the results from this study, candidates could be compared against the AB311 reference control at a single dose near the AB311 ID50 estimated here in the range of 103-160 µg (Figure 1).
 The power to detect differences will depend on the group size and the expected variation (SD) in the data obtained.
-Using a range of three standard deviation estimates observed in the data, the power to detect differences from AB311was calculated across a range of potential fold flux reductions induced by the putative more potent candidate mAb (Fig. 5).
-A candidate mAb with similar functional activity to AB317 (1.5-fold reduction in ID50 compared to AB311) can be expected to have a 1.5- to 2-fold reduction in flux compared to AB311 at the given dose.
-Shown in Fig. 5, the power to detect such a difference in functional activity is relatively low (< 50%) when using five animals at a single dose.
+Using a range of three standard deviation estimates observed in our data, we calculated the power to detect differences from AB311 across a range of potential fold flux reductions induced by the putative more potent candidate mAb (Figure 5).
+For a candidate mAb with similar functional activity to AB317 (1.5-fold reduction in ID50 compared to AB311), we expect a 1.5- to 2-fold reduction in flux compared to AB311 at the given dose.
+Shown in Figure 5, the power to detect such a difference in functional activity is relatively low (< 50%) when using five animals at a single dose.
 The current experimental designs, using five animals per group, are powered at 80% to detect candidate antibodies with 2.9-fold reduction in flux (2.4-fold ID50 change) compared to the reference control, at the average estimated standard deviation determined in our experiments (SD = 0.225).
 To detect antibodies that are slightly more potent (e.g., 2-fold reductions similar to AB317 vs. AB311) larger group sizes would be required using the assumption of average standard deviation for intra-assay variability (N = 10 for 80% power).
 Intra-assay variability has a large effect on discrimination: studies are only powered to detect large differences in potency using five animals per group (>5-fold flux reduction for 80% power) using the highest observed standard deviation for intra-assay variability (SD=0.35).
 Furthermore, for a candidate antibody with an underlying 3-fold improvement in ID50, the power is >90% using the average standard deviation but drops below 80% at the highest observed standard deviation for intra-assay variability.
-At this level of variation, 80% power to detect differences in ID50 of 2-fold is not achieved even with large group sizes (N > 12).
+At this level of variation, 80% power to detect differences in ID50 of 2 fold is not achieved even with large group sizes (N > 12).
 This calculation clearly highlights the importance of maintaining good control over assay consistency when screening for antibodies with different levels of activity as exemplified by AB311 and AB317.
 Additionally, power might be improved by adjusting the hypothesis testing, setting non-inferiority margins, and increasing the false positive rate.

-An analysis was also conducted to guide the testing of candidate antibodies in the protection from parasitaemia assay.
-Again, AB311 was considered as the reference (Fig. 6) and only the 300 µg dose data were used as there was no protection observed at the 100 µg dose.
-Power was calculated based on candidate antibodies with increasing protective efficacy (proportion of animals uninfected) and estimates of ID50 were approximated from protection using the logistic model’s fit to the pooled experimental data (Fig. 6).
-Future experiments are likely be to be designed to test mAbs for superiority, therefore one-sided tests can help improve statistical power.
-This analysis suggests that using the protection from parasitaemia assay to discriminate levels of functional activity is likely to be difficult unless the underlying difference in is substantial.
-As shown in Fig. 6, with 40 % protection achieved using AB311 as a reference, a superior antibody is only detected with near 80% power when the expected protective functional activity of the candidate mAb is greater than 90% (> 1.75 reduction in ID50) and group sizes of greater than 10 are used.
+We also conducted an analysis designed to guide the testing of candidate antibodies in the protection from parasitemia assay.
+Again, AB311 was considered as the reference (Figure 6) and only the 300 µg dose data were used as there was no protection observed at the 100 ug dose.
+Power was calculated based on candidate antibodies with increasing protective efficacy (proportion of animals uninfected) and estimates of ID50 were approximated from protection using the logistic model’s fit to the pooled experimental data (Figure 6).
+We assumed that mAbs would be tested for superiority, using one-sided tests, to help improve statistical power.
+This analysis suggests that using the protection from parasitemia assay to discriminate levels of functional activity is likely to be difficult unless the underlying difference in is substantial.
+As shown in Figure 6, with 40 % protection achieved using AB311 as a reference, a superior antibody is only detected with near 80% power when the expected protective functional activity of the candidate mAb is greater than 90% (> 1.75 reduction in ID50) and group sizes of greater than 10 are used.
 For experiments with a candidate similar to AB317 (1.5-fold reduction in ID50), approximately 33% power is expected using seven animals but that could be improved to around 50% using 10 animals.
 Similar to comparisons using liver burden reduction, power could be improved by considering non-inferiority margins or increasing the false positive rate.
-Additionally, experiments could be powered based on the infection time outcome as more is learned about theconsistency of this endpoint through experimentation.
+Additionally, experiments could be powered based on the infection time outcome as more is learned about the consistency of this endpoint through experimentation.